The Phiz Lab – another Glass in Society success story

 60 Year 5 and Year 6 Pupils used microscopes for their Martian Soil laboratory as part of their Space Camp residential.
 They made careful observations of soil samples and rocks as well as observing the respiration of yeast.
 Both classes were really engrossed in the activity and made some fantastic observational drawings.
 It is wonderful to have whole classes engaged in this kind of accurate observing at the same time and it is leading to some fantastic questioning.

-The microscopy kit spent the first two weeks of the 2017 at St Margaret’s Junior School – a three form entry school with 90 children using the microscopes to make observations of insects to learn how to group and classify them and 90 children making observations of some Micro-fossils that were acquired from the Geology department at Leicester University (it looks like sand but actually has hundreds of tiny prehistoric fossils of sea creatures in that the children find with the microscope) to support their learning about evolution.
+The Microscope kit is spending the first two weeks of the year at St Margaret’s Junior School – they are a three form entry school with 90 children using the microscopes to make observations ofinsects to learn how to group and classify them and 90 children making observations of some Microfossils that we have acquired from the Geology department at Leicester University (looks like sand but actually has hundreds of tiny prehistoric fossils of sea creatures in that the children find with the microscope) to support their learning about evolution.
 The children are really learning about how scientists work in a careful and methodical manner.

 Next stop for the microscopes is Briar Hill where 90 Year 2 children will be using them to make observations of materials to support their learning.

 Amanda and a colleague are both Space Ambassadors for the European Space Agency (ESA) and over the next two terms will be working with 20 schools across the West Midlands region running training and pupil workshops.
 They are hoping to take the microscopes along to some of these workshop (if they are not already out at other partnership schools) to run the amazing Martian Soil Lab.

 “the children love it so much so it would be great to take it on the road – potentially reaching an additional 600 pupils.
 Thank you so much for this fantastic resource – it is having or going to have such an impact in all our schools for years to come.
 We just didn’t foresee the fight that would be on for booking them for National Science Week – everyone wants them”.